-- A small star tip works perfectly for piping the filling into the cupcakes.
+- A large star tip works perfectly for piping the filling into the cupcakes.
 The frosting will cover up the hole you make!

 - Be sure not to overfill the cupcake liners.
 Any more than 3/4 full and the cupcakes could “dome” on top making the frosting slide off.